socialtables/ST-UI-Toolkit/README.md

 ### Run the examples or docs application

-To run the examples or docs you go into the folder `docs` or `examples` and run `npm install` and `npm start`.
+To run the examples/docs you go into the folder `docs` and run `npm install` and `npm start`.
 The app will run with hot reloading on `http://localhost:3000`.

 ### Tests